-Top-selling collection of gear that works well for most users.
-Included workout guide will help you get started.
-Includes sturdy straps and anchors.
+Versatile collection of exercise gear that works well for beginners and expert users.
+Workout guide helps beginners get started.
+Sturdy straps and anchors included.
 Rubber handles provide a sturdy grip.
-Access to the TRX app included.
+Access to support and tips through the TRX mobile application.

-Setup with this kit is straightforward.
+Straightforward assembly.
 Includes a suspension anchor, door anchor, and a 35-page workout guide along with the training straps.
-Nice kit for beginners.
-Straps are easy to adjust, so people of different sizes can use the same kit.
+Nice kit for beginners, with plenty of features for enthusiasts.
+Easy-adjust straps adapt to large and small users.
+Versatile use for groups.

 From time to time, even the most dedicated individual can lose steam.
 Luckily, stoking the engine usually only requires shaking things up a bit by adding some variety, increasing the difficulty level, or changing the scenery.
 When it comes to working out, all of that can be accomplished by incorporating a suspension trainer into your exercise regimen.